Kyle Rayner: DC Rebirth

-Subsequently, in DC Rebirth, Kyle Rayner is one of the several individuals who feel the tremors of the green light of willpower when Hal Jordan forges a Green Power Ring for himself.
+Subsequently, in DC Rebirth, Kyle is one of the several individuals who feel the tremors of the green light of willpower when Hal Jordan forges a Green Power Ring for himself.
 When Hal is left badly wounded and in a realm between life and death after a confrontation with Sinestro, his ring travels to Ganthet and Sayd, who summon Kyle to help save Hal's life.
 Kyle uses the power of his white ring and the former Guardians' power to open a doorway to Emerald Space in the afterlife, and manages to bring Hal back to the realm of the living.
 After the new truce between the Sinestro and Green Lantern Corps, Kyle attempts to use his ring to help Saint Walker bring the rest of the Blue Lantern Corps back to life, but some external force prevents Kyle channeling his power to that extent, resulting in him 'downgrading' back to a conventional Green Lantern ring as the strain he had subjected his ring to causes it to 'break up' back into the seven differently-colored rings, with Kyle retaining his original Green Lantern ring while the other six flies off to find new wielders.
 Kyle begins to initiate another relationship with Soranik.
 During the fight against the Prism Beasts, Kyle learns from the future Green Power Ring that Rip Hunter possessed, that Sarko is Kyle's and Soranik's future son.
 After Sarko's death, Kyle is left demoralized and makes him more persistent to bring Soranik back to the Green Lantern Corp.
 Eventually she finds out about Kyle killing Sarko and falls under the influence of the Yellow Lantern and brands Kyle.
 She then attacks the Green Lanterns after finding out about one of their own killing a Yellow Lantern and later finds out the Power Battery had a fail-safe that prevents them from using it if they were to turn on them which makes her even more furious and retreats with her Corp.

-Later the Green Lantern Corp's intergalactic homeworld and safe haven of Oa suffered a devasting attack from unidentified assailants which brought considerable losses to the Green Lanterns themselves when the mysterious force successfully rendered the Green Central Power Battery completely extinguished and irrevocably scattered several Lanterns across space with John Stewart, the newly instated councilor Sojourner Mullein, former Red Lantern liaison Simon Baz and Mullein's rambunctious but courageous young sidekick Keli Quintela a.k.a.
-Teen Lantern as the only available Green Lanterns with the remaining Lanterns either dead, injured or missing.
-Kyle Rayner and Guy Gardner are soon eventually reported to be missing in action.
+Infinite Frontier

+In Infinite Frontier, a mysterious force attacks Oa, destroys the Green Lantern central power battery, and scatters the Lanterns across space.
+Kyle is among the Lanterns who disappear and are considered missing in action.

+In Dark Crisis, Kyle is held in an alien prison before escaping and gaining a new ring from Hal Jordan and Sojourner Mullein.
+He accompanies them in freeing the Justice League before battling Pariah and the Great Darkness.

+In DC All In, Kyle regains his White Lantern abilities to help battle Thaaros and Varron, who threaten the emotional spectrum.